 What other blood tests will I need?

 I see other MSK doctors.
 Can I keep seeing them?

 Talk with your MSK doctor and local doctors about planning your care.
-You can transfer other care you receive at MSK to your primary care doctor or specialist in your community.
+You can transfer other care you receive at MSK to your primary care provider or specialist in your community.
 You can also choose to keep seeing your doctors at MSK.
 Your MSK and local doctors can help you decide what’s best for you.

 If I have another problem related to colorectal cancer, can I come back to MSK?